[Rev. 5/4/2013 2:50:05 PM]

 (I) In a program for training administrators approved by the Board or the National Association of Long Term Care Administrator Boards; or

-(II) Of experience as an administrator of a facility providing long-term nursing care; or
+(II) In an internship or residency program in a facility providing long-term nursing care;

-2. In addition to the requirements set forth in NRS 654.150 and 654.180, a program for training administrators described in subsection 1 must require a person in the program to complete:
+2. A program for training administrators described in subsection 1 must be completed in a nursing facility that has 40 or more beds and must require a person in the program to complete:

-(a) All the activities and forms provided in The NAB Five-Step Program Administrator-in-Training Internship Manual published by the National Association of Long Term Care Administrator Boards; and
+(a) All the activities and forms provided in The NAB Five-Step Program Administrator-in-Training Internship Manual for Nursing Home Administrators published by the National Association of Long Term Care Administrator Boards;

 (b) At least 1,000 hours of training in a period of not less than 20 weeks and include training in the following areas: